VeteranDriverONE/RESAPSO/README.md

 # RESAPSO for landslide

-RESAPSO is a meta-heuristic optimization algorithm that copes with computationally expensive computational problems, performing optimization with fewer evaluations.
+RESAPSO is a meta-heuristic optimization algorithm that copes with computationally expensive optimization problems.
 Therefore its can be used to optimize machine learning models.
-In our paper, RESAPSO is used to optimize the feature selection and machine learning model hyperparameters for the landslide problem. main.m is the program entry, resapso_onModule_v2o.m is RESAPSO and landslide_main is the python based machine learning model.
+In our paper, RESAPSO is used to optimize the feature selection and machine learning model hyperparameters for the landslide problem.

+main.m is the program entry, resapso_onModule_v2o.m is RESAPSO and landslide_main is the python based machine learning model.
 We build the machine learning model in python language and call the python methods in matlab.
-We use python version 3.6. hybrid programming of python and matlab can be found in Matlab documentation.
+We use python version 3.6.
+The hybrid programming technology of python and matlab can be found in Matlab documentation.

 # Simple to understand